-Learn how to make a DIY Outdoor Art Table and Mud Kitchen.
-This simple DIY project is the perfect addition to any backyard.
-Your kids will enjoy using it for art, projects, STEAM activities, homeschool extension work, nature play, Montessori fun, and so much more!
+This simple DIY project tutorial teaches you how to create a DIY Outdoor Art Table and Mud Kitchen, a perfect addition to any backyard play area.
+Your kids can enjoy using this multipurpose table for art, projects, STEAM activities, homeschool extension work, nature play, Montessori activities, and more!

 At age 70, she is the handiest person I know.
-She’s even handier than my husband!
+She’s even better at building most things than my husband, and he’s pretty handy.
 There is nothing she can’t figure out how to do on her own.
+(Update 2025: Although my mother is no longer living (she passed away at 77), her handiwork lives on in the form of several projects she helped me create, including this mud kitchen art table and our DIY fairy garden.)

 Related: DIY Outdoor Chalkboard

-How to Make an Outdoor Art Table and Mud Kitchen
+How to Make an Outdoor Mud Kitchen and Art Table:

-I don’t have exact step by step tutorial photos that I normally would for this backyard DIY project because this website did not exist when we made this DIY outdoor art table and mud kitchen.
+I don’t have the exact step-by-step tutorial photos I usually include for this backyard DIY project because this website didn’t exist when we created this DIY outdoor art table and mud kitchen.

 Related: How to Make a Fairy Garden

-- 6-12 foot 2’x4′ depending on the size (perimeter) of the counter or tabletop you will be using.
+- The length you need depends on the size (perimeter) of the counter or tabletop you will use to build the Mud Kitchen Art Table.

 Related: Backyard Sandboxes Kids LOVE!